django-denmark/2020.djangoday.dk/content/venue/index.md

 ## Party

-After the main event, there will be a party with Flying Couch (TBA).
+After the main event, there will be a party at a separate venue (TBA).

 ## Photos